josh-ashkinaze/emotapal/README.md

 Just as a 'color palette' describes the colors of some visual object, an 'emotion palette' describes the emotions felt from a visual object.
 An EmotaPal combines both pieces (visual and psychological) of information.

 ## Core Data <a name = "data"></a>
 Functionally, this library provides methods to associate emotions with colors through an EmotaPal object.
-This association is made by predicting the emotion of a color with a K Nearest Neighbors Classifier trained on a dataset with features ```[Emotion, Color]```.
-That dataset was constructed by (1) sourcing a list of emotion words, (2) downloading top Google Image results for each feeling word, and (3) parsing the dominant color of each Google Image.
+That object relies on a KNN model which predicts emotions from colors.
+The model was trained on a dataset constructed by parsing the dominant color of 100 Google Image results for 264 emotions.

 [For more information on the data, please read here.](https://github.com/josh-ashkinaze/Emotion-Colors/blob/master/README.md)